-a.
-Majors

-i.
-All players between the league ages of 10-12 assigned to a Majors team, who attended tryouts or were properly excused by the Player Agent may be drafted.
+- a.
+Majors - i.
+All players between the league ages of 10-12 properly registered to the Majors level, who attended tryouts or were properly excused from tryouts by the Player Agent may be drafted. - ii.

-ii.
 The aggregate number of league age 10 players on a Majors team shall be limited to 3 per team unless circumstances dictate otherwise and this requirement is waived by the Board of Directors in any given year.
-If necessary, the Executive Committee will recommend to the Board of Directors the number of league aged 10-, and 12-year-old players required on each Majors team.

-iii.
-Each year, the Executive Committee will specify the number of league age 12-year-old players required on each Majors team.

-a.
-If an equal distribution is not possible:

-1) A manager may elect to take an additional 12-year-old player.
-They must elect this option prior to the draft.

-2) The specific number of league age 12-year-old players each team is required to select will be established by random draw, witnessed by the managers involved, prior to the start of the major league draft.
+If necessary, the Executive Committee will recommend to the Board of Directors the number of league age 10, and league age 12 players required on each Majors team. - iii.
+Each year, the Executive Committee will specify the number of league age 12-year-old players required on each Majors team. - a.
+If an equal distribution is not possible: - 1) A manager may elect to take an additional 12-year-old player.
+They must elect this option prior to the draft. - 2) The specific number of league age 12 players each team is required to select will be established by random draw, witnessed by the managers involved, prior to the start of the Majors draft.

-3) A team may not select more or less than their required selections as specified above.
+- 3) A team may not select more or less than their required selections as specified above. - b.

-b.
 The Player Agent shall ensure that during the draft sufficient league age 12 players remain in the pool to permit each team to attain its required number.

-b.
+iv.
 Return of Players On Majors Team To the Draft

-i.
+- i.
 General.
-The Executive Committee may permit the release of players from their major league teams only upon a written request from the manager or the player to the Player Agent.
+The Executive Committee may permit the release of players from their Majors teams only upon a written request from the manager or the player to the Player Agent.
 Release will be permitted only in exceptional cases, i.e., those where there is a demonstrably poor relationship between the player and the manager, coaching staff, or other players that can be cured only by release.
-General complaints about a manager's style of leadership, playing position, or team management do not constitute sufficient grounds for release.
+General complaints about a manager's style of leadership, playing position, or team management do not constitute sufficient grounds for release. - ii.

-ii.
 Procedure.
 The request must be submitted to the Player Agent at least two weeks prior to the Majors draft.
 The Executive Committee may require the initiator of the request to appear before the Committee or a subcommittee.
-If the request is approved, the player shall become a member of the draft pool.
+If the request is approved, the player shall become a member of the draft pool. - iii.

-iii.
 A released player MUST be drafted by a Major league team.